PontiacGTX/LinqPlus/README.md

 ```
 # Limitations

-For now I have only implemented how to read images using Bitmaps(.bmp) under Windows through GDIPlus API and Colors Could be output only as a `std::vector<Color>` taking 32 bit A-(RGB) bitmap images
+For now I have only implemented how to read images using Bitmaps(.bmp) under Windows through GDIPlus API and Colors Could be output only as a `std::vector<Linqp::Color>` taking 32 bit A-(RGB) bitmap images

 It requires that the user manages the heap allocated container assigned by either of the To{stdcontainer}() functions